 Trailing four quarters' post-offering period net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' post-offering period net realized capital gains equals \$79.5 million, which exceeds the Hurdle amount.
 Therefore there is an Incentive Fee payable with respect to net income in Quarter 4.
-The net income portion of the Incentive Fee for this quarter equals 50% of the amount by which the trailing four quarters' post-offering period net realized capital gains exceeds the Hurdle amount, until the cumulative Incentive Fee payments with respect to net income less the excess (if any) of trailing four quarters' post-offering period net realized capital gains exceeds the Hurdle amount, until the cumulative Incentive Fee payments with respect to net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' post-offering period net realized capital gains (would occur if such amount for the trailing four quarters' represented an annualized return on net assets of 13.33%
+The net income portion of the Incentive Fee for this quarter equals 50% of the amount by which the trailing four quarters' post-offering net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' post-offering period net realized capital gains (would occur if such amount for the trailing four quarters' represented an annualized return on net assets of 13.33% or higher, which is the case in this example), less any incentive fees paid with respect to net income in the prior three quarters.

-Incentive Fee with respect to net income = 50% x (13.33% / 4 x \$500.0 million - Hurdle amount) + <math>20% x (trailing four quarters' post-offering period net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' post-offering period net realized capital gains - 13.33% / 4 x \$500.0 million) - incentive fees with respect to net income paid in the prior three quarters
+Incentive Fee with respect to net income = 50% x (13.33% /4 x \$500.0 million - Hurdle amount) + 20% x (trailing four quarters' post-offering period net income less the excess (if any) of trailing four quarters' post-offering period net unrealized capital depreciation over trailing four quarters' post-offering period net realized capital gains - 13.33% /4 x \$500.0 million) - incentive fees with respect to net income paid in the prior three quarters

-= 50% x (\$66.66 million - \$40.0 million) + 20% x (\$79.5 million - \$66.66 million) - \$13.5 million

-- = 50% x \$26.66 million + 20% x \$12.84 million \$13.5 million - = \$2.4 million
+- = 50% x (\$66.66 million \$40.0 million) + 20% x (\$79.5 million \$66.66 million) \$13.5 million - = 50% x \$26.66 million + 20% x \$12.84 million \$13.5 million - = \$2.4 million